MigosHack/Moding-Tools-Rost-MigosHack-/README.md

 - <a href="https://github.com/Galaxy1036/sc_decode">sc_decode</a>, Developer: <a href="https://github.com/Galaxy1036">Galaxy1036</a></br>

-I am not a script creator!!! created a script: <a href="https://github.com/Rostmoment">Rost</a>
+I am not a script creator!!!
+I just fixed it!!!created a script: <a href="https://github.com/Rostmoment">Rost</a>

 ### Features:
 - Easy to use.